didclab/CClient/README.md

 ------------------
 `bin/` - Local-only directory containing generated binaries.
 This directory is **not** to be checked into version control.

-`build/` - Contains project build tree.
+`build/` - Local-only directory containing project build tree.
 This directory is **not** to be checked into version control.

 `cmake/` - Contains templates for generated CMake scripts.